Best place to find information and services that your council provides...

 • Crime rates

-However, in order to be chosen to pilot this innovative scheme, the number of children in need, Looked After Children and children subject to Child Protection Plans are also taken into account.
+However, in order to be chosen to pilot this innovative scheme, back in 2017, the number of children in need, Looked After Children and children subject to Child Protection Plans was also taken into account.

-St Helens has (based on the most recently available figures):
+St Helens has (based on the most recently available figures from November 2019):

 If you have had a child or children removed from your care within the last five years and are still able to have children, but currently have no children in your care, then this may be an option for you.

 Every woman who embarks on their individual journey with us has different reasons for starting, different goals they'd like to achieve and unique ways in which they will get there.
 We provide women with the chance to take part in various local and national opportunities to learn about themselves, have their voices heard and to feel a more significant part of their own community.